ropitz/dataarc-demo/docs/ecosystem_explorer.rst

-.. dataARC Ecosystem Explorer documentation master file, created by sphinx-quickstart on Sat Jul 11 15:20:33 2020.
+..
+DataARC Ecosystem Explorer documentation master file, created by sphinx-quickstart on Sat Jul 11 15:20:33 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.